 Blood tests for heart disease risk

-Blood tests can provide a lot of information about whether certain elements in your blood fall within a normal range, but in many instances they are only part of the information your doctor needs to make a diagnosis of a medical condition.
+Blood tests can give your doctor a lot of information about whether certain elements in your blood fall within a normal range.
+But in many cases they are only part of the information your doctor needs to make a diagnosis of a health condition.
 You might need to have some other types of tests as well.

 Preparing for a blood test